ItsCEED/Twitter-Bot/README.md

 In terminal, run command: ```npm init```.
 Fill in the required information which will include: package name, version, description, entry point, etc.
+*Note*: When prompted in the entry point for the filename, I would name it something other than the default index.js.
+For me, turns out I already had a file name index.js on my computer.

 After doing that, run:
 ```
 npm install twit --save
 ```
-Now, create a file in that (same) directory called index.js
+Now, create a file in that (same) directory and call it whatever name you chose for the entry point.

 In a blank text editor, I created a Twit instance that can be used to make requests to Twitter's APIs.
 Learned how here: https://github.com/ttezel/twit